ourshell/PS-Synth/higher-dimensional-sound.md

 ---

 **Credits:**
-This research and article were inspired by ChatGPT 4, a cutting-edge language model that helped bring this unique concept to life.
+This research and article were inspired by ChatGPT 4